Bidya Devi Bhandari: Political career

 Bhandari was active in politics from an early age.
 According to the details provided by the CPN (UML), Bhandari joined politics as an activist of the Youth League of CPN (ML) in 1978, from Bhojpur.
 She played a role as an in-charge for Eastern Zone Committee of ANNFSU from 1979 to 1987.
 Her active political journey, however, started when she received party membership from the CPN (ML) in 1980.
 After completing her school level study, Bhandari was enrolled in Mahendra Morang Adarsha Multiple Campus where she was elected treasurer of the students' union.
-Also, she played a pivotal role as a chairperson of the women's wing of GEFONT from 1993 until being elected a central committee member of the CPN (UML) in 1997.
+Also, she played a pivotal role as chairperson of the women's wing of GEFONT from 1993 until being elected a central committee member of the CPN (UML) in 1997.

 Bhandari was first elected to the parliament in a by-election in January 1994, caused by the death of her husband, the sitting member from Kathmandu–1, where she defeated former prime minister Krishna Prasad Bhattarai.
 In the 1994 general election, she was elected from Kathmandu–2, defeating house speaker Daman Nath Dhungana.
 She served as the Minister for Environment and Population in a coalition government led by prime minister Lokendra Bahadur Chand in 1997.
 She was re-elected from Kathmandu–2 in the 1999 general election.
 However, she was defeated in the 2008 Constituent Assembly poll, and was later nominated under the proportional electoral system.
 She served as the Minister of Defence in the cabinet of prime minister Madhav Kumar Nepal.
 She was re-elected under the proportional electoral system in the 2013 elections.
 Her influence in the party remained dominant when she was elected as vice-chairperson of the CPN (UML) in its eighth general convention held in Butwal.
 Bhandari, who was re-elected vice-chairperson in the party's next general convention, is considered a close confidante to party chairman and prime minister KP Sharma Oli.

 After the promulgation of the new constitution in 2015, Bhandari was elected president by an indirect election held in the parliament on 28 October 2015.
 She defeated Nepali Congress' Kul Bahadur Gurung, receiving 327 votes against Gurung's 214 votes.
 She thus became Nepal's second president and first female head of state.
 She was re-elected in 2018, defeating Congress' Kumari Laxmi Rai.

+Bhandari renewed her membership in the CPN–UML and re-entered active politics in July 2025.